mechanics is the answer to the question of where the Nolan Ryan's

 but can't help but take a toll.

-An entirely predictable toll, down to the injury and order.
+A toll that is entirely predictable, down to the injury and order.

 A toll that even Justin Verlander had to pay as a result of